CICE-Consortium/Icepack/doc/source/science_guide/sg_thermo.rst

    hpsurf = h_{in} - pndasp + 2 * pndasp * a_{p}
    :label: hpsurf

-Unlike in the level pond scheme, ponds are not limited to the level ice fraction.
+Unlike in the level-ice pond scheme, ponds are not limited to the level ice fraction.
 Currently the parameterization of the hypsometric curve does not account for the impacts of deformed ice due to limited data.
 Future research should target this limitation.